 This is a fantastic Echeveria hybrid with long, pointy, white- blue, powdery leaves that will grow to over 40 cm in diameter and 30 cm in height.
 You will never regret one of these in the garden due to its striking beauty and hardiness.

 Although Echeveria Mexican Giant is quite widespread it may be hard to purchase due to its popularity.

-There are good alternatives from the Echeveria genus such as Echeveria Orion, Violet Queen, Morning Beauty, Apus, Hercules or Elegans which either grow large or have a climping habit resulting in a carpet of pretty rosettes.
+There are good alternatives from the Echeveria genus such as Echeveria Orion, Violet Queen, Blue Metal, Morning Beauty, Apus, Hercules or Elegans which either grow large or have a clumping habit resulting in a carpet of pretty rosettes.